How to Turn the Trump vs China Trade War To Your Advantage

 8. One thing I’ve noticed about the HTS codes is that there are so many different classifications your product can be, there are different codes and tariffs depending on the raw materials used in the production process.

-By researching the HTS website you can figure out if your products can be classified as something else based on the materials used, or you can add/remove a material from your product to be classified as a cheaper tariff code.
+By researching the HTS website you can figure out if your products can be classified as something else based on the materials used, or you can add/remove material from your product to be classified as a cheaper tariff code.

-Even the biggest companies in the world are doing this; did you know that Converse All Stars are technically slippers?
+Even the biggest companies in the world are doing this; did you know that Converse All-Stars are technically slippers?
 Maybe you’ve noticed that your brand new pair of Chucks has a thin layer of fuzz on the sole.

 According to a patent filed in 2002, Converse says that the felt is there for ‘increased slip resistance and quieter usage’.

-9. If your product can be produced in other countries consider finding other suppliers in Asia: Vietnam, Myanmar, Bangladesh etc but approach with caution and understand there is always a teething process when setting up a new manufacturer and especially if this is in a new country – always start with a trial order before committing to large orders.
+9. If your product can be produced in other countries consider finding other suppliers in Asia: Vietnam, Myanmar, Bangladesh, etc but approach with caution and understand there is always a teething process when setting up a new manufacturer and especially if this is in a new country – always start with a trial order before committing to large orders.

 You need to list these costs then calculate if the costs associated from sourcing from a new country are significantly less than the cost increase from the new tariffs.